Virginia Classroom Outreach

 Cultures at Jamestown

 Students compare and contrast the three cultures at Jamestown as they explore how the Powhatan Indians, English and Africans exchanged knowledge, technology and ideas and how their interactions shaped American history and life in the United States today.
-Virginia Social Studies Standards of Learning Objectives VS.1, VS.3, VS.4, USI.1, USI.3, USI.4.
+Virginia Social Studies Standards of Learning Objectives VS.1, VS.2, VS.3, VS.4, USI.1, USI.3, USI.4.
 Cultures at Jamestown related curriculum materials.

 Life at Jamestown